 Before you begin your Christmas shopping, make a list of what you need and who you intend to buy for.
-For each area set yourself a limit; food is X amount, decorations X, gifts for immediate family X, gifts for friends X, colleagues X, etc. This will help organise your thoughts and prevent you from forgetting something or someone and will make sticking to your budget all that easier.
-It is important to remind yourself that you do not have to buy gifts for everyone nor do those gifts have to be expensive, homemade gifts are often better than shop bought items.
+For each area set yourself a limit; food is X amount, decorations X, gifts for immediate family X, gifts for friends X, colleagues X, etc. This will help organise your thoughts, prevent you from forgetting something or someone, and make sticking to your budget easier.
+It is important to remind yourself that you do not have to buy gifts for everyone nor do those gifts have to be expensive, homemade gifts are often better than shop-bought items.

 The celebratory time of year often involves social drinking and although drinking may make you feel more relaxed at the time, it is important to remember that it is a depressant.
 Excessive amounts can cause low mood, irritability and potentially aggressive behaviour.
 It is advisable to remain within the safe number of units to sustain good mental and physical wellbeing.

 As boring and far from your mind as it may be during Christmas exercise is important.
 Exercise releases the feel-good chemicals which help you to relax, feel happy and boost your mood.
 A simple walk, bike ride or joining in with Christmas games can reduce anxiety and improve self-esteem.

 Three top ways to increase your winter exercise